bob-firestone/affiliate-resources/README.md

 #### “Don't Be Caught Off Guard!
 Get Ready for Curveball Job Interview Questions – Download 177 Pre-Prepared Behavioral Interview Answers To Use To Get Hired (see Samples).”

+You can use any of these headlines anywhere you want.
+Mix and match, remix, whatever.

+---

 ### ------TECHNICAL-NOTE-ABOUT-IMAGES----------

 To make the images look their best on your site, scale them down in your HTML, not in your image editor.
 For example, the image `INTERVIEW-cover-on-orange-landscape-OG-1200x675.png` is 1200x675px — but you can scale it smaller in your HTML image tag by HALVING the width, like this: